Facebook partnership a boon for video technology firm Bidalgo

 The global mobile advertising market is expected to surpass $100 billion in spending in 2016, up 430 percent from 2013 and accounting for more than half of all digital ad expenditure, according to market research firm eMarketer.

 U.S.-Israeli Bidalgo's technology targets mobile app and game developers, who have been quick to adopt mobile advertising.
-Clients include online gaming firm 888 Holdings and Zynga.
+Clients include online gaming firm 888 Holdings (888.L) and Zynga (ZNGA.O).

 Bidalgo, which has 40 employees, has been profitable for about a year, with a target of $100 million in sales this year, Israeli said.
 It competes with San Francisco-based Ampush and Boston-based Nanigans.